Ajaykumarch15/Queri-chatbot-application/README.md

-Here’s a **professional and detailed** README for your **Queri** React app, structured like a well-documented open-source project. 🚀

----

 # **Queri - AI-Powered Web Application**
 Queri is an **AI-driven web application** built with **React.js** and powered by **Google's Gemini API**.
 It delivers real-time intelligent responses, making interactions seamless and insightful.
 Whether you're searching for answers, generating creative content, or analyzing data, Queri provides a **fast, secure, and intuitive** experience.